ugorichie/www.gravityso.com.ng/README.md

 (Engineer Side)
 - User Accounts: Engineers can register and create detailed profiles, showcasing their skills, works, experience, and contact information
 - Authentication and Authorization: Secure login and role-based access for engineers, and administrator(s).
-- Subscription: Engneers can subcribe to the platform to keep their accounts active and works displayed on index page
+- Subscription: Engineers can subscribe to the platform to keep their accounts active and works displayed on the index page
-- Admin Dashboard: An administrative dashboard to manage engineers' profiles, user settings.
+- Admin Dashboard: An administrative dashboard to manage engineers' profiles and user settings.

 (Client Side)